 - Use credit sparingly - Being a responsible borrower is the key to using a credit card to build your credit score, so try to use your card little and often by spending small amounts that you can comfortably pay back in full each month.
 If you use your credit card for everyday spending, put aside the money you would usually have used then pay the balance in full at the end of the month.

 - Avoid making too many credit applications - Each time you apply for a credit card or loan, a ‘hard’ search is recorded on your credit file.
 If you make too many credit applications in a short this can have a negative impact on your credit score.
-As a general rule, if you’re turned down for credit, you should wait at least six months before you apply again.

 - Stick to your lender’s terms - When you take on a credit builder credit card, your lender will require you stick within its terms and conditions, which means you should avoid spending more than your agreed credit limit and making sure you pay at least the minimum payment amount on time each month.